-Buying retro Pokémon games?
-Use our guides to help weed out the fakes!
+The ultimate guide to spotting fake Pokémon games: Game Boy, Advance, DS, and more

 The Game Boy is where it all began, way back in 1996 with Pokémon Red and Green in Japan, and in 1998 with Pokémon Red and Blue in the United States.
 Fake Game Boy games are relatively easy to identify, so you shouldn't have any issue knowing your way around.

-Remember: While it's not too difficult to identify fake Game Boy and Game Boy Color games based on outward appearance alone, it's always best to have a handful of tools with which you can open up games.
-You can find special tool kits online that offer security screwdrivers, which are needed to open Game Boy cartridges.
+Special tools to open: While it's not too difficult to identify fake Game Boy and Game Boy Color games based on outward appearance alone, it's always best to have a handful of tools with which you can open up games.
+You can find special tool kits online that offer security 3.8mm Gamebit screwdrivers, which are needed to open Game Boy cartridges.

 Cartridge color and embossed text

+Check sticker image, spelling, and trademarks: Look around at the sticker and any text on the cartridge to make sure they match up with what the authentic cartridge looks like.
+It's not uncommon for a fake cartridge to have mostly similar text but with a letter or two that aren't correct.
+The Nintendo logo should have a trademark symbol on the far right. if It's missing, the cartridge is fake.

-If you see a North American or European Pokémon game in a gray cartridge, run away.
+Beware the grey cartridge: If you see a North American or European Pokémon game in a gray cartridge, run away.
 Nintendo has never produced any Pokémon title on the Game Boy or Game Boy Color in a gray shell.
-Each game's cartridge color corresponds with their name — Pokémon Red, Blue, and Yellow have red, blue, and yellow cartridges.
+Each game's cartridge color corresponds with its name — Pokémon Red, Blue, and Yellow have red, blue, and yellow cartridges.
 Pokémon Gold, Silver, and Crystal have golden, silver, and icy blue cartridges.
 In Japan, Pokémon Red, Blue, Yellow, Gold, and Silver games were produced in gray cartridges, with Gold having a darker cartridge than the others.
 If you see a gray cartridge with a sticker showing any language other than Japanese, it's not authentic.

-There's a concave thumb grip at the top of every Game Boy game with text that reads "Nintendo GAME BOY™".
+Look for thumb grip and embossed text: There's a concave thumb grip at the top of every Game Boy game with text that reads "Nintendo GAME BOY™".
 Meanwhile, Game Boy Color games have a convex thumb grip that reads "Game Boy COLOR".
 Fake games often don't have this text or may just say something like "GAME."
 Make sure you check for this text, as it's one of the easier ways to tell a dud from the real deal.

 Battery and circuit board

-The battery size of each Game Boy and Game Boy Color Pokémon game will be etched on the board itself.
+Check the battery: The battery size of each Game Boy and Game Boy Color Pokémon game will be etched on the board itself.
 Pokémon Red, Blue, Gold, Silver, and Crystal use a CR2025 battery, while Pokémon Yellow uses a CR1616 battery.
 Their batteries are not encased in any metal cage, so stay away from those.
+You will need a special Gamebit screwdriver in order to open the cartridge.

+It's possible a previous owner replaced the battery: Because these games are out of production, there is a chance that you may be purchasing a copy from someone who replaced the battery (which is ok if it was done correctly).
+It's therefore recommended to check all of the boxes if the battery looks like it's third-party — your buyer may have just replaced it.
+If this seems to be the case, check around for other clues to prove the cartridge's authenticity.

-Game Boy games that Nintendo manufactured will never have any black soldering goop on them.
+Beware messy soldering or glue: Game Boy games that Nintendo manufactured will never have any black soldering goop on them.
 If you open a Pokémon game and are greeted by a big black blob, it's a reproduction copy.
 There are online databases that feature both the exterior and circuit board of all Pokémon games from Red to Crystal, so if you're buying one online or in person, keep an image of the circuit board handy to compare.

-Remember: Because these games are out of production, there is a chance that you may be purchasing a copy from someone who replaced the battery.
-It's therefore recommended to check all of the boxes if the battery looks like it's third-party — your buyer may have just replaced it.

 Fake Pokémon games: Game Boy Advance